krukowskid/krukowskid.github.io/_posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure.md

 # CI/CD

 From day one, we utilized CI/CD (GitHub Actions).
 Similar to Terraform, it posed an overhead but quickly proved its worth.
 It equipped our developers with confidence, knowing that if bad code was pushed, it would fail during the CI or CD phase.
 This also gave us visibility and the ability to connect application bugs to specific changes in the codebase.
 Every minute spent on CI/CD was worth it.

+## GitHub Actions

+When I started using it more than two years ago I was very dissatisfied (lots of outages, issues, and missing features).
+Currently, I wouldn't switch to anything else, and I recommend it to everyone who is considering migration from legacy CI/CD system or starting a new project

 # .NET